 Dirty Hands Crew

 Getting dirty is part of the fun!
 The Dirty Hands Crew helps with natural resource management on the Oxbow’s 225 acre preserve.
-This crew works on everything from trail and building maintenance to invasive species management and much more.
+This crew works on everything from trail and building maintenance to invasive species management and more.

 A significant aspect of what the Oxbow offers the public is specialized visitor services.
-The Friendly Faces Team is responsible for leading guided tours of the center, staffing the greeter desk, answering general inquiries, occasionally checking people out at the gift shop, and ensuring visitors have an overall positive experience.
+The Friendly Faces Team is responsible for leading tours of the center, staffing the greeter desk, answering general inquiries, occasionally checking people out at the gift shop, and ensuring visitors have an overall positive experience.

 Oxbow Archers develop, schedule and implement safe and fun archery classes and competitions, train and certify other volunteers to assist in program implementation, and help build a team of archery mentors and students such that Oxbow archery programs continue well into the future.

 With ambition and imagination the possibilities are endless for Outdoor Architects!
-This team utilizes both artistic and mechanically minded volunteers to develop, coordinate, and fundraise for innovative new outdoor displays and activities.
+This team utilizes both artistic and mechanically minded volunteers to develop, coordinate, and fund raise for innovative new outdoor displays and activities.

 With all the great ideas flowing from our staff and volunteers, there are many projects on the horizon, but not enough resources to get them all accomplished.
-Staff at the Oxbow welcome volunteers to help with tasks such as grant writing, volunteer coordination and administrative duties.
+Staff at the Oxbow welcomes volunteers to help with tasks such as grant writing, volunteer coordination and administrative duties.